-This November, Natasha Howard and Lucy Archer, two Conservation Science graduates from Imperial College London, will be taking on an extraordinary journey along the banks of the mighty Mekong River.
-Travelling 2,390km through Vietnam, Cambodia and Laos by bike and equipped with just the bare essentials, they aim to be the first female only team to complete this journey and hope to raise awareness of the importance of the Mekong, both for the biodiversity and the people who depend on it.
+November 2015 saw Natasha Howard and Lucy Archer, two Conservation Science graduates from Imperial College London, take on a two-wheeled adventure along the banks of the mighty Mekong River.
+Travelling 2,390 km through Vietnam, Cambodia and Laos by bike equipped with just the bare essentials, the ladies set out to be the first female only team to complete this journey.
+Their aim: to raise awareness of the Mekong and its importance, both for the sake of its biodiversity and the people who depend on it.

-Along the way, they will be visiting cutting edge conservation projects that are working to protect the river’s biodiversity and will meet the millions of people who depend on the river for their food and livelihoods.
-Terrified by the dark picture painted for the future of our planet, Natasha and Lucy will be documenting the steps local conservation organisations are taking to conserve this hugely biodiverse region, with the aim to document positive conservation stories in the hope of inspiring others.
+Along the way they visited the conservation projects that are working across the region to protect the river’s biodiversity, and met some of the millions of people who depend on the river for their food and livelihoods.
+Terrified by the dark picture painted for the future of our planet, Natasha and Lucy documented the steps local conservation organisations are taking to conserve this hugely biodiverse region, with the aim to document positive conservation stories.